crimsonfu/crimsonfu.github.com/index.md

 ## About the name crimsonfu

-"Crimson" because this group is being started by members of the Harvard community.
-"Fu" is a nod to http://commandlinefu.com and http://catb.org/jargon/html/F/suffix-fu.html
+Crimson is the color associated with the school were the founders met, but **we welcome all comers**!
+Fu is a nod to http://commandlinefu.com and http://catb.org/jargon/html/F/suffix-fu.html

 [topical channel]: http://freenode.net/policy.shtml#topicalchannels